jonnyreeves/js-logger/README.md

 ```

 ## Log Handler Functions
 All log messages are routed through a handler function which redirects filtered messages somewhere.
-You can configure the handler function via `Logger.setHandler` nothing that the supplied function expects two arguments; the first being the log messages to output and the latter being a context object which can be inspected by the log handler.
+You can configure the handler function via `Logger.setHandler` noting that the supplied function expects two arguments; the first being the log messages to output and the latter being a context object which can be inspected by the log handler.

 ```js
 Logger.setHandler(function (messages, context) {